hpc-carpentry/hpc-python/_episodes/15-snakemake-python.md

 ```
 {: .language-make}

-First, let's cut down on a little bit of the clunkiness of the `shell` directive.
+First, let's cut down on a little bit of the clunkiness of the `shell`
+directive.
-One thing you've probably noticed is that all of our rules are using Python strings.
+One thing you've probably noticed is that all of our rules are using Python
+strings.
-Other data structures work too - let's try a list:
+Other data structures work too &mdash; let's try a list:

 ```
 rule zipf_test: